 The CEO and each other member of the ELT are subject to performance evaluation annually.
-This process is led by the Chairman of the Remuneration and Nomination Committee for the CEO and, for the other members of the ELT, the process is led by the CEO.
-At the commencement of the year, personal and strategic objectives for the year are agreed and opportunities for development are identified.
+This process is led by the Chairman of the Remuneration and Nomination Committee for the CEO and, for the other members of the ELT, the process is led by the CEO and outcomes reported to the Remuneration and Nomination Committee.
+At the commencement of the year, health, safety, culture, personal and strategic, and financial objectives for the year are agreed and opportunities for development are identified.
 This forms the part of the executive's STI scorecard, which is approved by the Board.
 Performance against these objectives is reviewed and measured after the end of each financial year.